Data-Efficient Classification of Radio Galaxies: Methodology

 \subsection{Data Sample construction}

 Our radio galaxy sample was compiled using data from several catalogs.
 We used the catalog by \cite{proctor11} for bent-tail galaxies (BENT).
 For compact sources (Compact) we combined the FR0 catalog by \cite{baldi17} and the CoNFIG (Combined NVSS-FIRST Galaxies) sample \citep{gendre08, gendre10}.
 We only used the sources classified as ``Compact (C)'' for this sample.
 The sample of FRI galaxies included the FRICAT by \cite{capetti17a} as well as the sources classified as FRI in the CoNFIG sample.
 Similarly, the FRII sample of galaxies was combined from the FRIICAT by \cite{capetti17b} and the sources classified as FRII in the CoNFIG sample.
 We did not use sources classified as ``unresolved'' from the CoNFIG catalog.
+We constructed image cutouts of size $270\times270$ arcsec for all galaxies in our sample.
+Each image was converted from the original FITS format to the JPEG format using {Astropy}\footnote{\url{https://www.astropy.org}}.

 The complete data sample initially contained 412 Bent, 332 Compact, 321 FRI, and 606 FRII sources.
-We manually inspected the FIRST image for every galaxy in our sample and discarded a few galaxies based on 1) Presence of multiple sources in a single image, 2) High noise component in the image, 3) Source present but concentrated at the extreme (L/R) of the image.
-Through this manual procedure, we removed 7 samples from the Bent set, 26 samples from the Compact set, 32 samples from the FRI set, 29 samples from the FRII set.
+We manually inspected the VLA FIRST survey image for every galaxy in our sample and discarded a few galaxies based on 1) Presence of multiple sources in a single image, 2) High noise component in the image, 3) Source present but not centered in the image cutout.
+Through this manual procedure, we removed 7 samples from the Bent set, 26 samples from the Compact set, 32 samples from the FRI set and 29 samples from the FRII set.
 About $\sim$25\% samples from each class were used for validation purposes.
 The test set images were obtained separately per category.
 The numbers of objects in each category are listed in Table~\ref{table:Table 1}.

-Similar to \cite{aniyan17} some pre-processing was performed on the images before being used.
+Analogously to the approach used by \cite{aniyan17}, some preprocessing was performed on the images before being used.
 Noise statistics were calculated in every image and all pixels below $3\sigma$ were clipped.
+Each image was rescaled to a size of $224 \times 224$ pixels to make it compatible with ImageNet stats.